vadlamudiaparna/edmamcalorietracking/README.md

 bash
 Copy code
 pip install pandas requests openpyxl

-Set up API credentials:
+### Set up API credentials:

 Replace APP_ID and APP_KEY in the notebook with your Edamam API credentials.
-Usage
-Open the Jupyter notebook Food and Exercise simple tracking app_python code.ipynb.
+Give folder path to your desired folder on your pc

 ## Run the cells in the notebook to: